The-Developing-Developers/simple_logger/README.md

 ## Copy the Files

 You just need to copy the `logger.h` and `logger.tpp` files to any directory in your project.
-Then, include the `logger.h` header file in your project where you want to use the Simple Logger.
+Then, include the `logger.h` header file in your project where you want to use the logger.
 You can find the `logger.h` and `logger.tpp` files in the `include/logger` directory of this repository.

 ## CMake

 This project includes a `CMakeLists.txt` file that can be used to include the logger as a dependency in your project.
-To use the Simple Logger in your project, you can clone it as a submodule in your project, and include the Simple Logger's root `CMakeLists.txt` file in your project's `CMakeLists.txt` file.
-The Simple Logger's `CMakeLists.txt` file will automatically make itself available to your project, so that you can include it in your project's target.
+To use the logger in your project, you can clone it as a submodule in your project, and include the logger's root `CMakeLists.txt` file in your project's `CMakeLists.txt` file.
+The logger's `CMakeLists.txt` file will automatically make itself available to your project, so that you can include it in your project's target.

-Supposing you have cloned the Simple Logger repository as a submodule in the `external/logger` directory, you just need to include the following lines in your project's `CMakeLists.txt` file:
+Supposing you have cloned the logger repository as a submodule in the `external/logger` directory, you just need to include the following lines in your project's `CMakeLists.txt` file:

 ```CMake
 add_subdirectory(external/logger)